Strelts0v/scala-labs/README.md

 # scala-labs

-Here I will add labs and tasks from course of functional programming in Scala
+Here I will add labs and tasks from course of functional programming in Scala (BSUIR).